-The gold associated with the Courtney faults is within 43° dipping fault zones within Upper Plate siliceous rocks.
+The gold associated with the Courtney A and B faults is within 43 degree dipping zones within upper plate siliceous rocks.
 Lower plate rocks that contain abundant limey units including good host rocks for gold have now been identified west of the West Graben 1 fault at surface and are projected to occur beneath the Courtney area at depth.
 The host rocks dip gently west.
 Favorable host rocks are projected to occur 600 to 1,000 feet below the surface east of the Graben fault.